-Photo evidence required.
-(Tie ck (\checkmark) all boxes to meet the requirements before proceeding) Before you begin: do you have Timestamp Camera, or an equivalent app, to record a time-lapse video with an onscreen time stamp and geo-tag?
+Ph Photo evidence required.
+(Ti ck (✔) all boxes to meet the requirements before proceeding) Before you begin: do you have Timestamp Camera, or an equivalent app, to record a time-lapse video with an onscreen time stamp and geo-tag?
 Ceiling space before installation - show installation area of minimum 9 m 2 Ladder at ceiling entry point, any signage, fall protection, or barricades installed Any wiring hazards present Any appliances present Hanging tape stapled to each truss/ceiling substrate when strung in (for new build only - i.e., for cathedral ceiling) Power off, locked out, and tagged for duration of install; if a new build, show intended location of distribution board and simulate lock out even if not energised (for example: padlock box correctly even where no distribution board exists) Record at least five (5) minutes of time-lapse video of installation of insulation within installation area.
-Make sure to include yourself in the video, including a clear shot of your face before putting on any facial PPE The following photos are required for each insulated ceiling space at job completion.
-Photos must include all the following five elements and be of the same installation area (minimum 9 m 2) as the before photos submitted: Under appliances and wiring Under walk boards Insulation depth matches job specifications (include photo of job specifications where insulation level is required) No gaps in insulation coverage, except for hazards All waste removed: show complete installation area If present, insulation around downlights in ceiling has satisfactory (but not excessive) clearance or fireproof enclosure, or fixtures must be IC-rated If present, insulation around electrical appliances in ceiling has satisfactory (but not excessive) clearance If present, warning sign installed in the roof space where recessed luminaire (for example, downlights) are installed, as required by AS 3999:2015
+Make sure to include yourself in the footage.
+The following photos are required for each insulated ceiling space at job completion.
+Photos must include all the following five elements and be of the same installation area (minimum 9 m2) as the before photos submitted: □ Under appliances and wiring □ Under walk boards Insulation depth matches job specifications (include photo of job specifications where insulation level is required) □ No gaps in insulation coverage, except for hazards ☐ All waste removed: show complete installation area If present, insulation around downlights in ceiling has satisfactory (but not excessive) clearance or fireproof enclosure, or fixtures must be IC-rated If present, insulation around electrical appliances in ceiling has satisfactory (but not excessive) clearance If present, warning sign installed in the roof space where recessed luminaire (for example, downlights) are installed, as required by AS 3999.

 Other evidence required.

-(Tick (√ (Tick (✓) all boxes to meet the requirements before proceeding) prov Supporting documentation (e.g., invoice, job order, delivery notice or photo of material packaging etc.) which proves that the materials used satisfy the requirements of AS/NZS 4859.1:2018.
-It must at minimum include the manufacturer, product name, and R Value, plus total area to be insulated A SWMS associated with this job must be submitted with your application.
-The SWMS must address the following: Inclusion of the electrical risk assessment conducted How you deal with all hazards present when working on or near energised electrical installations or services The procedure used to: (1) turn off the power and (2) turn on the power How batts were cut to size If likely to involve disturbing asbestos, state your control measures Which pieces of personal protective equipment (PPE), signage, fall protection, and barricades were used Work in areas with artificial extremes of temperature, or identify the signs of heat stress on days of high temperatures How installation was completed safely at height, where risk of a person falling more than 2 metres Ensure non-conductivity of fixing devices and all fixing devices described as non-conductive Ensure non-conductivity of tools and all tools described as non-conductive
+(Ti ck (√) all boxes to meet the requirements before proceeding) prove porting documentation (e.g., invoice, job order, delivery notice or photo of material packaging etc.) which es that the materials used satisfy the requirements of AS/NZS 4859.1.
+It must at minimum include the ufacturer, product name, and R Value, plus total area to be insulated.
+WMS associated with this job must be submitted with your application.
+The SWMS must address the wing: Inclusion of the electrical risk assessment conducted How you deal with all hazards present when working on or near energised electrical installations or services The procedure used to: (1) turn off the power; and, (2) turn on the power How batts were cut to size If likely to involve disturbing asbestos, state your control measures Which pieces of personal protective equipment (PPE), signage, fall protection, and barricades were used Work in areas with artificial extremes of temperature, or identify the signs of heat stress on days of high temperatures How installation was completed safely at height, where risk of a person falling more than 2 metres Ensure non-conductivity of fixing devices and all fixing devices described as non-conductive Ensure non-conductivity of tools and all tools described as non-conductive